akberenz/sgtfrog/README.md

 Static Options include:
 * Allow featured giveaways section to be re-collapsed after expanding
-* Add search icon next to giveaway game name's to quickly search for similar titles

 Report bugs or request a feature under the 'Issues' tab.